tildesarecool/Tiny11PyEd/README.md

 That's a long way to say I did some re-organizing and refactoring today: firstly I split the main python file into multiple files and secondly I did some refactoring.
 Hopefully it will be easier to track functions and what they do this way.
 I often do this on fly.
 The bob ross approach to programming.
 Which is definitely the right way.

+### 1 July 2024

+I watch a video yeterday about a constest to parse a one billion column file (two values separated by a semicolon) in the fastest time.
+The contest was originally created with Java in mind but soon pretty much every language in existance was utlizied.

+I don't know if [the one I've been studying](https://github.com/ifnesi/1brc/blob/main/calculateAverage.py) is actually the fastest python version or not, but it seems really well layed out in only 130 lines or so.

+I utlized ChatGPT to try and learn more about how it works and see if any of the techniques used could utilized for DISM commands and large file copy operations.
+I asked in a very generic way and got relatively generic answers but the short answer is *probably*.

+I'm getting a bit ahead of myself since I haven't even got the basic functionality down yet.
+But I have some information for when or if I want to do try and implement some of those ideas.

 </p>